globaltravelreport/global-travel-report/content/articles/hidden-gems-top-international-destinations-for-aussies-in-20.md

 ---
 title: 'Hidden Gems: Top International Destinations for Aussies in'
-summary: >-
+summary: "
   Gone are the days when Australian travelers stuck to the well-trodden paths of Europe and Southeast Asia.
-In 2025, it's all about discovering those u...
+In 2025, it's all about discovering those u..."
 date: '2025-04-07T17:10:45.908Z'
 country: '''Ghana, Georgia'''
 type: '''Culture, Adventure'''